Zia331/spark-scala/README.md

 To view the project status in spark web ui please visit *http://<spark-master-ip>:8080*

 Please place the input file at the outermost layer of the project's directory.
-In HW3, all csv files should be placed in a folder named "Data".
+All csv files should be placed in a folder named "Data".
 After running the project with *sbt run*, 2 folders named "target" will be produced.
 ```
 ├─project